kekyo/RelaxVersioner/README.md

 ## History

 * 3.5.0:
+  * Added for specify the format of plain text output.
-  * Plain text formatting is now supported.
-This can be used to apply to different environments than .NET.
+  * Plain text can now be output to standard output.
-  * dotnet CLI tool is now supported.
-It can be installed with `dotnet tool install -g rv-cli`.
+  * Replace mode has been added.
+  * The CLI version options have been simplified to improve functionality with fewer specifications.
 * 3.4.0:
   * Fixed a problem with getting correct information when a project is placed inside a Git submodule.
   * Updated GitReader to 1.8.0.